isoverse/isoorbi/tests/testthat/_snaps/conditions-general.md

     Code
       format_cnds(out$conditions, indent = 1)
     Output

                                                          "! in wrap_f(): we're here!"

                                                                        "! no context"

       "! in my_f(): long trouble!
 This sentences is easily longer than a single line"

-      "in standard line width and therefore needs a sensible linebreak somewhere along"
+          "in standard line width and therefore needs a sensible linebreak somewhere"

-                                                                             "the way."
+                                                                     "along the way."

                               "x in internal_func(): oh no internal {{value}} error!"

 ---

     Code
       format_cnds(out$conditions, indent = 3)
     Output

                                                     "    ! in wrap_f(): we're here!"

                                                                   "    ! no context"

       "    ! in my_f(): long trouble!
 This sentences is easily longer than a single"

-      "line in standard line width and therefore needs a sensible linebreak somewhere"
+          "    line in standard line width and therefore needs a sensible linebreak"

-                                                                      "along the way."
+                                                      "    somewhere along the way."

                          "    x in internal_func(): oh no internal {{value}} error!"

 ---